macmanes-lab/Oyster_River_Protocol/index.rst

 4. Quality Check
 -----------------------------------
 If you have followed the ORP AWS setup protocol, you will have the BUSCO Metazoa and Vertebrata datasets.
 If you need something else, you can download from here: http://busco.ezlab.org/.
 You should check your assembly using BUSCO.
 For most transcriptomes, something like 60-90% complete BUSCOs should be accepted.
-This might be less (even though your transcriptome is complete) if you are assebling a marine invert or some other 'weird' organism.
+This might be less (even though your transcriptome is complete) if you are assembling a marine invert or some other 'weird' organism.

 ::

   python3 ~/BUSCO_v1.1b1/BUSCO_v1.1b1.py -m Trans --cpu 16 -l ~/BUSCO_v1.1b1/vertebrata \
   -o assemb_name -g Rcorr_trinity.Trinity.fasta

 You should evaluate your assembly with Transrate, in addition to BUSCO.
 A Transrate score > .22 is generally thought to be acceptable, though higher scores are usually achievable.
-There is a good*fasta assembly in the output directory which you may want to use as the final assembly, for further filtering [e.g., TPM], or for something else.
+There is a ``good*fasta`` assembly in the output directory which you may want to use as the final assembly, for further filtering [e.g., TPM], or for something else.

 ::